Mylan's third-quarter 2014 earnings of $1.16 per share increased

 In 2013, third party net revenues from the Generics unit were $5.87

-billion, down 1% due to unfavorable foreign exchange impact.
+billion, down 1% due to an unfavorable foreign exchange impact.

 Specialty Under this segment, Mylan markets branded specialty